Bookmark and Share FiPy: A Finite Volume PDE Solver Using Python

 Solvers

-FiPy requires either PySparse, SciPy or Trilinos to be installed in order to solve linear systems.
-From our experiences, FiPy runs most efficiently in serial when PySparse is the linear solver.
+FiPy requires either Pysparse, SciPy or Trilinos to be installed in order to solve linear systems.
+From our experiences, FiPy runs most efficiently in serial when Pysparse is the linear solver.
 Trilinos is the most complete of the three solvers due to its numerous preconditioning and solver capabilities and it also allows FiPy to run in parallel.
-Although less efficient than PySparse and less capable than Trilinos, SciPy is a very popular package, widely available and easy to install.
+Although less efficient than Pysparse and less capable than Trilinos, SciPy is a very popular package, widely available and easy to install.
 For this reason, SciPy may be the best linear solver choice when first installing and testing FiPy (and it is the only viable solver under Python 3.x).

 FiPy chooses the solver suite based on system availability or based on the user supplied Command-line Flags and Environment Variables.
 For example, passing --no-pysparse: